Post COP27 Update: November 2022

 ‘There is no point of no return; and so we keep on.’
 Arne Naess, Environmental Philosopher

 Harry helps organisations transition towards a sustainable, accountable future.
-His expertise includes all aspects of environmental, social, and corporate governance (ESG).
+He has had extensive consulting experience across a range of climate change and sustainability services, including environmental, social, and corporate governance (ESG).
+Read more about Harry.

 Dr Sepideh Moshrefi

 Consultant | Climate Solutions

 Sepideh provides a range of services for Pangolin’s clients including Carbon Footprints (Greenhouse Gas Assessments), Climate Active carbon neutral certification consulting, Life Cycle Assessments, and Science Based Targets.